grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Now I'm only giving you this little motivational speech about the glories of being a submariner once.
 If you take the job it's on you to make it a part of yourself, and keep your fear bottled and your mind clear when you are working.
 Understand?
 Running a boat is a lot of work and more than anything else I need a crew that can motivate their own fucked-up souls to do their jobs.
 It's not war, it's commerce."

 Cassandra looked around at the dingy canteen and then directly at Percy for the first time.
-"OK, I'll do it."
+"OK, I'm in for trying it."

 "Fine.
 Get your things together and come down to slip four this evening, ready to leave this place behind you.
 At the slip ask for Hemi.
 He'll get you settled and explain how the pay rates work for a green crew member.
 We'll train you on board after we're underway in a couple of days.
 For now, just stay out of the way and keep your mouth shut until someone specifically asks you to do something.
 Make sure you're always nearby to help the crew, but don't volunteer for anything since you don't know how to do anything.
 The crew know how to ask for your help when they can use it, and they don't want your help doing things you might fuck up."